scmaree/uncrowded-hypervolume/README.md

 # Uncrowded-hypervolume based multi-objective optimization
 This repository contains implementations (C++) of different uncrowded-hypervolume based methods for (gradient-free) multi-objective optimization.
-Current implementations supports bi-objective optimization problems.
+Using the (uncrowded) hypervolume, multi-objective optimization problems can be formulated as (high-dimensional) single-objective optimization problems, in the hypervolume of a solution sets is optimized.
+For details, see the corresponding publications/preprints.

+The main publication corresponding to this work is

+> Uncrowded Hypervolume-based Multi-objective Optimization with Gene-pool Optimal Mixing
+> by S.C.
+Maree, T. Alderliesten, P.A.N.
+Bosman, 2020 (https://arxiv.org/abs/2004.05068)

 This repository is built upon the HillVallEA framework (https://github.com/scmaree/HillVallEA), which is a framework for black-box (gradient-free) multi-modal optimization.
 It is combined with MO-HillVallEA  (https://github.com/scmaree/MOHillVallEA), a black-box optimization algorithm for multi-objective optimization.
 A collection of different optimization approaches is included in this repository.
 A number of benchmark sets/problems has also been included, such as the Walking Fish Group (WFG) Toolkit, the ZDT problems, and a number of simple benchmark problems.

-Using the (uncrowded) hypervolume, multi-objective optimization problems can be formulated as (high-dimensional) single-objective optimization problems, in the hypervolume of a solution sets is optimized.
-For details, see the corresponding publications/preprints.
+Current implementations supports bi-objective optimization problems.

 # Getting started